controllerface/CMDR-J/README.md

 - I don't take this project _too_ seriously.
 And if it never gets "done" I'm OK with that.

 That said, I use it for myself, and will make every attempt to ensure it at least functions within the scope of features I have implemented.
-I will generally make releases only once I've finished up a new feature or at least cleaned up and added placeholder code where necessary to avoid issues.
+I will generally make releases only once I've finished up a new feature or at least cleaned up and added placeholder code where necessary to avoid issues with in-development features.
 So the binary releases should function properly.
-Just fair warning, I will push to main all the time so pulling might get you unfinished code.

-Anyway, I find it useful, so if you do too, then that' s awesome!
+Anyway, I find it useful, so if you do too, awesome!

 ### Key Features
 * Task Tracking
   * You can select tasks that you can track.
 A task is more or less something you can do in-game.
 For example there are tasks for purchasing modules, modifying them, upgrading personal weapons and suits, synthesis, etc.
   * All tasks have associated costs.
-When a task is tracked, it's associated costs are also tracked.
+When a task is tracked, its associated costs are also tracked.
 The cumulative costs of all tracked tasks are listed together.
 * Planetary GPS
   * When on a planet, a small map is rendered in the appropriate tab.
 This map has a mixture of automatically set and manually set waypoints.
 The waypoints are listed, and a single waypoint can be marked for tracking.
 When tracked, the bearing you should be headed is present in the UI.
 * Galactic Tracking and Custom POIs